Producer Profile

 The charismatic masters of the lieu-dit

 Guy Roulot pioneered single-vineyard bottlings in Meursault and a winemaking style marked by distinct minerality and filigreed aromatics.
-Following his premature death, his son Jean-Marc, then pursuing an acting career, took the helm of the estate.
-Jean-Marc would consolidate Roulot’s iconic status by building upon his father’s legacy and committing to pure and expressive winemaking.
-No wonder their wines are considered some of the world’s finest.
+His innovative approach to winemaking revolutionized the region’s traditional practices, introducing a level of precision and terroir expression previously unseen in Meursault.
+Following his premature death, his son Jean-Marc, then pursuing an acting career in Paris’s vibrant theater scene, took the helm of the estate.
+Jean-Marc would consolidate Roulot’s iconic status by building upon his father’s legacy and committing to pure and expressive winemaking, further refining the distinctive house style that has become synonymous with excellence.
+No wonder their wines are considered some of the world’s finest, consistently ranking among the most sought-after white Burgundies.

 Location: Meursault, Burgundy, France